JRiggles/DELPHI-kbd/README.md

 10. Eject the `DELPHI_L` USB drive and disconnect it from your computer
 11. Repeat these steps for the **RIGHT** half of DELPHI, being sure to rename the `CIRCUITPY` drive to `DELPHI_R` at step 3 *(must be exactly this!)*

-[^2]: DELPHI hides the CircuitPython USB drive by default.
+[^2]: As of firmware v1.1.0, DELPHI hides the CircuitPython USB drive by default.
 To mount the drive, hold the corresponding homing key (e.g. "T" on the left half or "N" on the right half) while connecting the board.
 To disable this feature, simply leave the `boot.py` file empty.

 <hr/>